3.3 Documentation Standards and Clarification Workflows

 Key Takeaways

-• Documentation standards define the expected content, timing, authentication, correction, and acceptable use of templates or late entries.
+• Documentation standards define expected content, timing, authentication, correction, and acceptable use of templates or late entries.

 • Governance decisions should separate education, system design, audit monitoring, and individual record correction.